Dispatch (band): Post-breakup

 On the day of the concert on July 14, several charity and volunteer events were held in New York City relating to the concerts.
 Members of the band made appearances at the events, greeting fans and thanking them for coming.
 At the Madison Square Garden concerts, the band alternated full band performances on the venue's main stage and acoustic numbers on top of their iconic van, Wimpy, in the middle of the arena.
 They were joined on stage for some songs by various musicians such as the African Children's Choir, Bongo Love (a group from Zimbabwe), and various horn and percussion players.
 The concert was also split into segments, divided by informational videos on the current state of famine, poverty, and AIDS in Zimbabwe.

 Recordings of the concerts were made available in various forms.
 Hours after each show ended, official audio recordings were sold through SNOCAP on MySpace.
 A video stream of the July 14 concert in its entirety was also streamed from the band's MySpace for a week.
-In December 2007, a DVD directed by award-winning photographer and filmmaker Danny Clinch, highlighting the weekend will be released in a Collector's Edition, along with a photo book.
+In December 2007, a DVD directed by photographer and filmmaker Danny Clinch, highlighting the weekend will be released in a Collector's Edition, along with a photo book.
 A regular edition was released on January 29, 2008, which included a DVD of the concert, an audio recording of the concert on CD, a booklet, as well as a dropcard to download additional tracks through a webpage.

-Dispatch played an acoustic show at the Kennedy Center in Washington, D.C. on June 12, 2009, at the request of Morgan Tsvangirai, Prime Minister of Zimbabwe.
+Dispatch played an acoustic show at the Kennedy Center in Washington, D.C., on June 12, 2009, at the request of Morgan Tsvangirai, Prime Minister of Zimbabwe.
 This was another benefit show for Zimbabwe, and the Prime Minister of Zimbabwe was in attendance.
 The show sold out within ten minutes of going on sale.